Blaadam/Firestone-Legislation/docs/README.md

 # Act Name

-[description].<br/>
+An Act<br/>
+[description].

 Be it enacted by the Senate and House of Representatives of the State of Firestone in Congress assembled,
 ```